clod44/clod44/README.md

 - 🌱 I’m currently learning completely unnecessary things at college

-- ❓ Ask me about anything related CS, science, art, astronomy, philosophy.
+- ❓ Ask me about anything related to CS, science, art, astronomy, philosophy.
 I would like to discuss and learn.
-Im a fast learner
+Im a self claimed fast learner

 - ⚡ Fun fact: If i were to fall into a swimming pool, I would die